 This charming end-terrace cottage occupies a wonderful hillside location overlooking the attractive market town of Jedburgh, and the countryside which surrounds it.
 The welcoming sitting room of this cosy cottage offers expansive views over the town, including its famous 12th century Augustinian abbey.
 A dining area and well-equipped kitchen complete the downstairs accommodation and a spiral staircase leads up to the three comfy bedrooms and the bathroom of this lovely holiday home, which offers welcoming family accommodation throughout.
 Outside is a pleasant decked area, again with expansive views.
 Stairs lead down to a shared garden with a gazebo, perfect for BBQs, and a gentle walk brings you into the town centre.
-There are excellent walking, cycling, golf and fishing available nearby, as well as in the delightful Border forests.
+There is excellent walking, cycling, golf and fishing available nearby, as well as in the delightful Border forests.
 The lovely towns of Melrose, Kelso and Peebles are just a short drive away, ensuring this charming cottage is a perfect base from which to explore this most beautiful of regions.

 Three bedrooms: 1 x double, 1 x twin, 1 x single with pull-out stacker bed.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen.
 Sitting room with dining area.

 - Electric oven and hob, microwave, fridge, freezer, washing machine, dishwasher, TV with Freeview, DVD, CD